Barcoding64

 So, for example, to create a barcode of “1321MTLW,” you would enter “*1321MTLW*” in your word processor.

-We stress-tested the font with the inFlow Smart Scanner and found that the font could be reliably read at size 24 if you’re printing with a basic inkjet printer.
+Note: We stress-tested the font with the inFlow Smart Scanner and found it could be reliably read at size 24 when printed with a basic inkjet printer.
 However, we did have some success with a font size as small as 16.

-To make the Code 39 barcode font more helpful and actually get barcodes on your items, you can print them out using sticky label paper.
-We’ve found the Avery series of label stickers are affordable and easy to set up.
+There are tons of options for barcode printers.
+We’ve found the Avery label series is affordable and easy to set up.
 They have many options for both laser and inkjet printers.

 Using a free barcode font is just one step in a series to start tracking and managing your inventory more efficiently.
 Below are all the steps you need to get an inventory tracking system started: